I’ve always had a love-hate relationship with La Roche Posay. It was never my favorite brand, but I always knew their products worked.

 RELATED: Best Anti-Acne Serums.

-The Toleriane Sensitive Fluide is a lightweight emulsion that’s specially formulated for skins that get clogged and breakout easily.
+The Toleriane Sensitive Fluide is a lightweight emulsion formulated for skin that gets clogged and breaks out easily.

 It is formulated with only ten ingredients, including water, caprylic/capric triglyceride, which are lipids important for skin’s health, soothing propanediol, brightening and balancing niacinamide, and a few other humectants and stabilizers.